Delaware Fightin' Blue Hens men's lacrosse

 The Delaware Fightin' Blue Hens men's lacrosse team represents the University of Delaware in NCAA Division I men's college lacrosse.
-Delaware currently competes as a member of the Colonial Athletic Association (CAA) and plays its home games at Delaware Stadium in Newark, Delaware.
+Delaware currently competes as a member of the Atlantic 10 Conference (A-10) and plays its home games at Delaware Stadium in Newark, Delaware.

 History

 Head coach Bob Shillinglaw led the Blue Hens for over 30 years and is only the second man to coach 500 lacrosse games.

 In 2007, Delaware was ranked 15th in the country heading into the 2007 NCAA tournament.
 The team had won seven games in a row and the CAA tournament.
 Delaware advanced to the semifinals (Final Four), defeating #2 Virginia before losing to Johns Hopkins 8–3.
 It marked the team's only NCAA Final Four.

 In the program's history, Delaware has produced several notable players, including NCAA Player of the Year John Grant, Jr. among the world's best lacrosse players, Anthony DiMarzo among the all-time leaders in Division I career assists, Jordan Hall of the Major League Lacrosse Rochester Rattlers, Matt Alrich, Chris Collins, Keevin Galbraith, and Curtis Dickson.

+In 2022, the Delaware Blue Hens upset the #2 ranked Georgetown Hoyas in the first round of the NCAA Tournament before losing to Cornell 10-8 in the Quarterfinals.

+The Hens have won 6 NCAA Tournament games in 8 tournaments.

+In November 2023, Delaware announced plans to leave the CAA for Conference USA, beginning on July 1, 2025.
+On May 21, 2024, it was announced that Delaware would join the Atlantic 10 Conference as a lacrosse-only member beginning play in 2026 as Conference USA does not sponsor the sport.